Aliona83/project_j/README.md

 Understand the terms and conditions for selling jewelry through the website.
 Contact the administrators or support team for assistance with the seller onboarding process.
 Receive guidance on setting competitive prices and optimizing product listings.
 These user stories serve as a foundation for defining the functionalities and requirements of the Jewelry Project.
-They will be used in conjunction with Agile methodologies to prioritize features, plan sprints, and ensure the development aligns with the needs of our users.
+They will be used in conjunction with Agile methodologies to prioritize features, plan sprints, and ensure the development aligns with the needs of o

-Regenerate
-Send a message

-Free Research Preview.
-ChatGPT may produce inaccurate information about pe -->